Updated: Dec 20, 2021

 Alternatively, if you have a quiet house and they don’t… let them come over every Saturday for a few hours to use your office, and keep the coffee or tea flowing.

 More and more the divisiveness of the world is creeping in, more and more we only know what our circle on social media knows.
-Out there somewhere is the writer or artist we desperately need to help us all see things differently and to raise awareness or incite positive change.
+Out there somewhere is the writer or artist we desperately need to help us all see things differently, to raise awareness or incite positive change.

 Women are generally considered to be more empathetic than our counterparts… do we not need these inclusive voices more than ever before?